-The cosmetic industry is shrouded in secrecy,
+The cosmetic industry is shrouded in secrecy.

-So it’s no surprise, that many of you don’t know how your personal care products get from the ideas stage, to sitting on your bathroom shelf.
+Many of you don’t know how your personal care products get from the ideas stage, to sitting on your bathroom shelf.

 Basically the more specific the skin conditions or type being treated, the more complicated the development becomes.

 So join me, as I take you behind the scenes, and take a peak, at what is involved, when it comes to the product development process.